metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

-- `annotation_selector` (String) AnnotationSelector is a string that follows the label selection expressionhttps://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#apiIt matches with the resource annotations.
+- `annotation_selector` (String) AnnotationSelector is a string that follows the label selection expression https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#api It matches with the resource annotations.
-- `group` (String) Group is the API group to select resources from.Together with Version and Kind it is capable of unambiguously identifying and/or selecting resources.https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/api-group.md
+- `group` (String) Group is the API group to select resources from.
+Together with Version and Kind it is capable of unambiguously identifying and/or selecting resources. https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/api-group.md
-- `kind` (String) Kind of the API Group to select resources from.Together with Group and Version it is capable of unambiguouslyidentifying and/or selecting resources.https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/api-group.md
+- `kind` (String) Kind of the API Group to select resources from.
+Together with Group and Version it is capable of unambiguously identifying and/or selecting resources. https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/api-group.md
-- `label_selector` (String) LabelSelector is a string that follows the label selection expressionhttps://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#apiIt matches with the resource labels.
+- `label_selector` (String) LabelSelector is a string that follows the label selection expression https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#api It matches with the resource labels.
 - `name` (String) Name to match resources with.
 - `namespace` (String) Namespace to select resources from.
-- `version` (String) Version of the API Group to select resources from.Together with Group and Kind it is capable of unambiguously identifying and/or selecting resources.https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/api-group.md
+- `version` (String) Version of the API Group to select resources from.
+Together with Group and Kind it is capable of unambiguously identifying and/or selecting resources. https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/api-group.md